Table of Contents

 Etiology of Fallopian Tube Tumors

-The exact etiology of fallopian tube tumors is unknown but several risk factors have been identified that could lead to an increased risk for developing this form of cancer.
+The exact etiology of fallopian tube cancers is unknown but several risk factors have been identified that could lead to an increased risk for developing this form of cancer.

-Because fallopian tube tumors are of epithelial origin, the same risk factors for epithelial ovarian cancer also play a role in predisposing the patient to primary fallopian tube cancer.
+Because fallopian tube cancers are of epithelial origin, the same risk factors for epithelial ovarian cancer also play a role in predisposing the patient to primary fallopian tube cancer.

 Nulliparity and history of early menarche might put the patient at an increased risk of primary fallopian tube tumors while multiparity and the use of combined oral contraceptive pills lower the risk of epithelial ovarian cancer and fallopian tube carcinoma.